japanese-document/mujidoc/README.md

 ### Images

 When providing image files, you need to place the image files in the `SOURCE_DIR/images` directory.
-The image files move to `OUTPUT_DIR`. `SOURCE_DIR` is configured in the configuration file.
+The image files move to `OUTPUT_DIR/images`.

 ### Page layout